-For versatility and portability, the best option is the interchangeable-lens 35 mm SLR or digital SLR.
-However, digital SLR cameras are expensive and if your budget is limited you might think of purchasing one of the better quality bridge cameras, at least initially.
+For versatility and portability, the best option is the interchangeable-lens DSLR camera.
+However, when you factor in cost of lenses, DSLR cameras are expensive and, if your budget is limited, you might think of purchasing one of the better quality bridge cameras, at least initially.

-5.2.4 Lenses
+5.2.2 Lenses